Olabisi Ajala

 Moshood Adisa Olabisi Ajala, also known as Ọlábísí Àjàlá, was a Nigerian journalist, travel writer, actor, and socialite.
 Between 1957 and 1962, Àjàlá trekked across Asia, Africa and Oceania on a Vespa scooter, publishing an account of his experiences as An African Abroad in 1963.
 To this day, Àjàlá remains a significant figure within Nigerian popular culture, with songs and sayings commemorating his adventurous travel across the world.

 Early life and education

 Olabisi Ajala was born in Ghana in either 1929 or 1934 to a Nigerian family.
 It was a polygamous family, with about thirty children and four wives.
 Olabisi was the twenty-fifth.
 When he was a child, his family moved to Nigeria.
 There he attended Baptist Academy in Lagos and Ibadan Boys’ High School in Ibadan.

-At the age of eighteen, In 1952, he moved to the United States to study pre-medicine at the University of Chicago.
+At the age of eighteen, In 1952, he moved to the United States to study pre-medicine at DePaul University.
 There, he was the first black student in the Delta Upsilon Pi ‘fratority’, a co-educational Greek-letter organization.
 He later moved to Roosevelt University (then called "Roosevelt College") to study Psychology.